jlpteaching/ECS201A/hw1/hw1.rst

  - Your final gem5 configuration script from the book.
  - Your statistics files (``stats.txt``) from your runs of your sieve, appropriately named.

-Submit your archive as well as the PDF of your report to Canvas.
+Submit your archive, as well as the PDF of your report, to Canvas.
-**Do not include the PDF in the archive, submit it as a separate file.**
+*Do not include the PDF in the archive, submit it as a separate file.*

 Late assignments receive an automatic 25% reduction per day they are late.
 Assignments will not be accepted for late submission four days after the due date.